hitchin999/schedule_mode_ha/README.md

  - Auto delete automatic calendar event sensors after x days
  - In ConfigFlow, add more modes on yourself
  - Ad ConfigFlow option for the No Tachanun sensor to always be turned off on Shabbos and Yom Tov
+ - Option when Bris syncs with No Tachanun, No Tachanun should turn on from the Alos Till Chatzus
+ - Use time duration options to override the calendar event and turn off switches with duration time, have a swtich to override duration time

 **Made with ❤️ for Home Assistant and Jewish community**